danilodelucio/NukeDiffusion/README.md

 📌 only for Windows (sorry 🐧 and 🍎);
 <br>📌 generate single images only (not animation supported);
 <br>📌 image files supported: **.jpg**, **.png**, **.tif** (does not support **.exr** and video files);
-<br>📌 batch feature for multiple image generation not included;
+<br>📌 batch feature for multiple image generation not included.

 > [!NOTE]
 > _For experienced users, **NukeDifussion** does not support ControlNet, Lora, AnimateDiff and other advanced controls, just the basic setup for image generation._